What Are Pavers Made Of? Discover the Materials Behind Paving Solutions

 Are there specific weather conditions that affect paver installation?

-Yes, it’s best to avoid extreme temperatures and heavy rain during installation, as these conditions can compromise the setting process and overall quality.
+Avoiding extreme temperatures and heavy rain during installation is important, as these conditions can impact the setting process and overall quality.